Joint Chambers want Port of Spain port delays resolved

 Industrial action at the Port of Port of Spain escalated in October, as port workers halted operations over stalled wage negotiations and what they describe as deteriorating, unsanitary working conditions.

-The Seamen and Waterfront Workers Trade Union (SWWTU) called for a 12 per cent wage increase for the 2014-2017 period, which Annisette insisted had been previously agreed upon by former Transport Minister Stephen Cadiz, shortly before the PNM’s return to office.
+The Seamen and Waterfront Workers Trade Union (SWWTU) called for a 12 per cent wage increase for the 2014-2017 period, which Annisette insisted had been previously agreed upon by former transport minister Stephen Cadiz, shortly before the PNM’s return to office.

 The union said workers received an offer of two per cent, which it rejected as inadequate and disrespectful.

-The chambers’ statement stressed the financial toll of the disruptions on national logistics.
 “The extensive delays at the port are negatively affecting port revenue; vessel bypasses; increased detention fees and haulage rates; delivery of raw materials for production; and the cost of production and of finished goods.”

 The frequency of industrial action has increased in the past month, causing further delays in cargo handling.

-The Joint Chambers suggested a trend for the protest actions, noting that they often occured on Wednesdays, “immediately prior to re-stocking at the port,” which happens on Thursdays and Fridays, creating an “unsustainable situation that is crippling businesses of all sizes and delaying delivery of Christmas inventory.”
+The Joint Chambers suggested a trend for the protest actions, noting that they often occurred on Wednesdays, “immediately prior to re-stocking at the port,” which happens on Thursdays and Fridays, creating an “unsustainable situation that is crippling businesses of all sizes and delaying delivery of Christmas inventory.”

 The statement also expressed concerns about broader economic impacts, including the challenges posed by foreign-exchange shortages, which complicate import costs for raw materials and finished goods.